 Book structure

-1Part 1: Introduction to System Design Interview (6 chapters)
+1Part 1: Methodology foundation (6 chapters)

-2Part 2: Practical problems (11 cases)
+2Part 2: Practical cases (11 chapters)

 3Applications

-A Walkthrough of System Design Concepts
+1. Overview of Core System Design Concepts

 Topics covered:

-A Typical System Design Interview Flow
+2. Typical System Design Interview Flow

 Functional Requirements